dashsoul92/BlackJack/README.md

 # BlackJack
 **TODO**
 - [] Create logic to handle bets
-- [] Create logic to handle splitting a hand (when the player or dealer draws two of the same card, for their starting hand)
+- [IP] Create logic to handle splitting a hand (when the player or dealer draws two of the same card, for their starting hand)
-- [] Create logic for Insurance bet and update dealer hand reveal
+- [IP] Create logic for Insurance bet and update dealer hand reveal
 - [] Create logic for Double Down
 - [] Create logic for Surrender
 - [DONE] Update logic to handle ace's multiple card values